 Rosacea is an extremely common and frequently frustrating skin condition.
-For all those that suffer from the redness and flushing that accompanies rosacea, also called erythematotelangiectatic rosacea, a novel and impressively effective therapy is again in the news, Botox.
+For all those that suffer from the redness and flushing that accompanies rosacea, also called erythematotelangiectatic rosacea, a novel and impressively effective therapy are again in the news, Botox.

 In a recent study published in Dermatologic Surgery.
 Intradermal injections of Botox were found to be safe and effective in treating the facial redness of rosacea.

 In the study multiple injections were performed “intradermally” and the amount used ranged from 15-45 total units.
 Unquestionably, patients noticed decreased flushing, erythema (redness), and inflammation within one week.
-The results persisted 3-6 months.
+The results persisted for 3-6 months.